DucDucGoAway/Tic_Tac_Two_Three_to_Twenty/README.md

-# Tic Tac Two, Three to Twenty
+# Tic Tac Two, Three Infinity
-Tic Tac Two, Three to Twenty:
+Tic Tac Two, Three to Infinity:

-1 to 20 players Tic Tac Toe gameplay
+1 to infinite* players Tic Tac Toe gameplay

+*can only add as many players as your device is able to handle